R&D at the ADL Initiative

 The ADL Initiative focuses on Budget Area 6.3 (Advanced Technology Development) Research, Development, Test, and Evaluation (RDT&E) to provide learning science, specifications, guidance and best practices, and technology applications to the DoD, Federal agencies, and coalition partners.
 This means that we take “low fidelity” laboratory prototypes and mature them into workable systems, ready for real-world “test flights.”
-To be effective, we must overcome the research-practice gap between good ideas working in a lab and functional systems that work under real-world conditions in order to bridge the so-called “valley of death” that so often defeats good research and development (R&D).
+We strive to overcome the research-practice gap between good ideas working in a lab and functional systems that work under real-world conditions, bridging the so-called “valley of death” that so often defeats good R&D.

-R&D has two mutually supporting lines of effort.
+The ADL Initiative’s R&D organization includes two mutually supporting approaches.
 Internal R&D directly creates science and technology deliverables, which are government-owned and vendor neutral.
 These efforts are complementary to external R&D—projects executed by external vendors via our Broad Agency Announcement (BAA), which are managed by the ADL Initiative engineers and researchers.
 These two lines of effort constantly inform one another, and, over time, several successful smaller-scale projects may grow into a broader, more comprehensive solution.

 The ADL Initiative’s R&D projects contribute to the program’s mission to help modernize defense and government distributed learning.
 These efforts also inform associated distributed learning policies, guidelines, and technical specifications.
 Specific areas of focus include a diverse range of science and technology topics.